Blazze23/reader-app/README.md

+# Reader App

+This single page app was created in React, it is using Redux and Redux toolkit for storing app-wide state, and React Router V6 for Routing.

+Core features:

+1. finding books via [OpenLibrary](https://openlibrary.org/developers/api) API;
+2. adding and removing booksto your Reading List;
+3. marking books from your Reading List as completed;
+4. creating Notes;
+5. searching books withing your Reading List;

+Live preview available at: [react-reader.netlify.app](https://react-reader.netlify.app)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).